Welcome to potage!

 I started potage with £1,000 savings in October 2012 and for the first year did all the cooking at home, delivered locally on a bicycle and had a Saturday stall outside Books for Cooks in Notting Hill.

-Over the last four years we've grown almost entirely organically, thanks to our loyal customers.
+Over the last four years the business has grown almost entirely organically, thanks to our loyal customers.
+Today we deliver to homes and offices all over central London.
+I also write a fortnightly recipe column for the London Evening Standard.
 We really value the personal relationships that we have built over the years and look forward to introducing you to the full potage experience.

 what we do